-When you make it easier for your customers to buy from you – and pay you – two things typically happen: your sales increase, and you get paid faster.
+When you make it easier for your customers to buy from you – and pay you – two things typically happen: your sales increase, and you get Quickbooks payments faster.

 That means enhanced cash flow and fewer collection calls.
 Plus, a side benefit is that customer satisfaction is often higher when goods or services have been paid for at (or very close to) the time of purchase….